denten/denten.github.io/_includes/CV/01-header.md

 algorithmic literary systems.

-My work has appeared on the pages of *Computational Culture*, *boundary2*, and *Modernism/modernity* on topics that range from book piracy, unintelligent design, and aesthetics of data visualization.
+My work appears on the pages of *Computational Culture*, *boundary2*, and *Modernism/modernity* on topics that range from book piracy, unintelligent design, and aesthetics of data visualization.
 I am a co-founder of Columbia's Group for Experimental Methods in the Humanities, a research collective whose